Waitākere College

 Reception Class

-These students study introductory English for half their programme.
+These students study introductory English for half of their programme.
 They also study Mathematics and two other subjects (with limited choice).

 Some of these subjects may be at NCEA (National Certificate of Educational Achievement) level.
 When students have sufficient English language they are transferred to the next level.